gbctech/starks-node/README.md

 ## Tests

-Test of the Distaff VM as a Substrate primitive package can be carried out like so:
+Test of the Distaff VM as a Substrate primitive module can be carried out like so:

 ```
 // in project directory
 $ cargo test -p primitives-stark
 ```

-Test of the Distaff VM frame can be carried out like so:
+Test of the Distaff VM frame pallet can be carried out like so:

 ```
 // in project directory